FreelyGivenHarmonicChurch/FreelyGivenHarmonicChurch.github.io/docs/wisdom/nonviolence.md

 # Nonviolence

+> You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
+But I tell you not to resist an evil person.
+But whoever slaps you on your right cheek, turn the other to him also.
+If anyone wants to sue you and take away your tunic, let him have your cloak also.
+And whoever compels you to go one mile, go with him two.
+Give to him who asks you, and from him who wants to borrow from you do not turn away. - [Jesus](https://biblehub.com/matthew/5-38.htm)

+## The False Promise of Violence

 > Violence brings only temporary victories; violence, by creating more social problems than it solves, never brings permanent peace.
 I am convinced that if we succumb to the temptation to use violence in our struggle for freedom, unborn generations will be the recipients of a long and desolate night of bitterness, and our chief legacy to them will be a never-ending reign of chaos. - [Martin Luther King, Jr](https://bookquoters.com/book/strength-to-love)

-## Ahimsa

 ## Reconciliation